 The group meetings in this year should reflect on your progress during year two and start to explore your aspirations after graduation.
 There will also be discussions around applying for jobs and writing CVs, references or options for further study.

 Postgraduate Taught Students

-These records will only be accessed by those whose role requires this and confidentiality of the information will be maintained.
+Records will only be accessed by those whose role requires this and confidentiality of the information will be maintained.
 However, there may be occasions when it is necessary for someone other than your personal tutor to access personal records in order to help you if your allocated personal tutor is absent for a period of time.

 Personal tutoring is recognised as a valuable part of an academic's role.
 As a student there are opportunities for you to provide feedback directly to your personal tutor and in student experience surveys.
-In addition the University has a range of annual award schemes where you can nominate your personal tutor for recognition.
+In addition City has a range of annual award schemes where you can nominate your personal tutor for recognition.